Skip to main content

 Credentials

-Credentials allow you to securely save and reuse any credentials or tokens used to authenticate outgoing webhooks or Send Request steps within your Action Flows.
+Credentials allow you to securely save and reuse any credentials or tokens used to authenticate outgoing webhooks or Send Request steps with third-party services within your Action Flows.

 Adding credentials